-5.1 Only such utility meters that fulfil the following minimum requirements may be assembled into a lot:
+- 5.1 Only such utility meters that fulfil the same minimum requirements may be assembled into a lot.
+Additional requirements may be necessary; these shall be worked out by the national regulatory body2:

-- same manufacturer (including other manufacturers that are licensed to make exactly the same meters);
+- manufacturer (including other manufacturers that are licensed to make exactly the same meters);

-- same type or model of the meter;
+- type or model of the meter;

-- same year of production;
+- serial number or year of production;

-- same accuracy class;
+- accuracy class;

-- same type approval number or mark;
+- type approval number or mark;

-- same date of initial or subsequent verification.
+- date of initial or subsequent verification.

-The year of manufacture production or the year of the last verification shall not vary by more than one year.
+The year of manufacture or the year of the last verification shall not vary by more than one year.
 In any case the fixed period for statistical control as defined by the national regulatory body must not be surpassed.
 These meters usually have an identical approval number or mark.
 The rated operating conditions of all meters shall be the same.